 - Provide the presentation type (oral

-or poster), if you wish to enter the student wildlife contest (yes or no), and the abstract body text (no more than 200 words)
+or poster), if you wish to enter the student wildlife or fisheries contest (yes or no), and the abstract body text (no more than 200 words)

 Abstract Example